ChainSafe/game-docs-v2/docs/v2.6/5_web3auth.md

 # Web3Auth

+## What is Web3Auth?
+Web3Auth is a wallet solution that allows users to connect to the blockchain via social logins.
+Upon logging in you'll receive a wallet that is fully functional and able to make calls with our SDK.

 Here’s how you can include Web3Auth in your video games.

 1. You can import our Web3Auth sample scene by navigating to Window → Package Manager.
 2. Add a new package by name by pressing + and pressing add via git url entering `https://github.com/ChainSafe/web3.unity.git?path=/Packages/io.chainsafe.web3-unity.web3auth`
 3. Once the package is installed, click on the Samples tab.
 Import the samples.